Announcing Informational Program for School Board Candidates

 Circular for Petitions – On March 31, 2014, the Honorable Mary Jacobson, A.J.S.C., Assignment Judge of Mercer County, issued an opinion and order in the case of Empower Our Neighborhood, et al. v.
 Guadagno, et al. The order states, in part, that a circulator for school board nomination petitions is not required to be a registered voter or resident of the jurisdiction of the candidate, but must otherwise be eligible to vote in New Jersey.
 Attorney General’s Ruling

-The deadline for submission of the 2021 November school board election nominating petitions to the county clerk – for both individual and joint filings – is 4 p.m.
-July 26, 2021.
+The deadline for submission of the 2022 November school board election nominating petitions to the county clerk – for both individual and joint filings – July 25, 2022.

-IMPORTANT NOTE: Due to the ongoing state of emergency declared in response to the COVID-19 pandemic, the requirements for filing a nominating petition may be revised pursuant to statute, regulation, or executive order.
+IMPORTANT NOTE: Due to the ongoing response to the COVID-19 pandemic, the requirements for filing a nominating petition may be revised pursuant to statute, regulation, or executive order.
 Please contact the county clerk for details about filing procedures and any new developments in signature collection and other filing requirements.

 Additional Information and Resources